-Modern enamel from hippopotamids living in the Upper and Blue Nile Rivers have systematically lower Mg/Na ratios than the remaining samples from the White Nile River, Lake Albert, Lake Malawi, or from the zoo (Figs. 7d, 8).
-Even enamel from hippopotamids living in different parts of the river Nile system can be distinguished because the MgO/Na2O and the MgO/CaO ratios in White Nile enamel is higher than that from the Blue Nile and Upper Nile (Table 1; Figs. 7, 8).
-It is well established that the chemical and isotope composition of the water and the sediment load in the Blue Nile

-- and White Nile Rivers differ significantly reflecting the geologically different catchment areas in volcanic rocks dominating the Ethiopian Highland and the Precambrian basement in Uganda, respectively (Kempe, 1993; Revel et al., 2010; Scrivner et al., 2004; Talbot et al., 2000; Palmer and Edmond, 1989).
-In addition, the White Nile River suffers from strong evaporation and passes several swampy and saline areas (Sudd, Nuba and - Gezira zone) before joining the Blue Nile River (Salama and Selley, 1997).
+Modern enamel from Hippopotamids living in the Upper and Blue Nile Rivers have systematically lower Mg/Na ratios than the modern specimens from the White Nile River, Lake Albert, Lake Malawi, or from the zoo (Figs. 7d, 8).
+Even enamel from Hippopotamids living in different parts of the river Nile system can be distinguished because the MgO/Na2O and the MgO/CaO ratios in White Nile enamel is higher than that from the Blue Nile and Upper Nile (Table 1; Figs. 7, 8).
+It is well established that the chemical and isotope composition of the water and the sediment load in the Blue Nile and White Nile Rivers differ significantly reflecting the geologically different catchment areas in volcanic rocks dominating the Ethiopian Highland and the Precambrian basement in Uganda, respectively (Palmer and Edmond, 1989; Kempe, 1993; Talbot et al., 2000; Scrivner et al., 2004; Revel et al., 2010).
+In addition, the White Nile River suffers from strong evaporation and passes several swampy and saline areas (Sudd, Nuba and Gezira zone) before joining the Blue Nile River (Salama and Selley, 1997).
 This could explain the higher MgO contents and MgO/Na2O ratios in enamel from the White Nile (Fig. 7).
 Enamel from Blue Nile and Upper Nile show similar MgO variations (Fig. 7).
-This probably reflects the dominant contribution of the Blue Nile to the main Nile, with regard to the amount of water flow and sediment load (Foucault and Stanley, 1989; - 15 Williams, 2009).
-The compositions of enamel from animals which lived in the modern, large freshwater lakes (Lake Albert, Lake Malawi) are overlapping (Fig. 8).
-In fact, no significant difference should be present in enamel from hippopotamids from these two lakes, when their similar lake character, the similar climate and their similar country rock assemblage is taken into account.
-Therefore, the two branches of the Nile river - 20 system and the shallow and deep lakes, respectively, define distinct settings which exert a strong imprint on chemical signatures of hippopotamid enamel via nutritional uptake (food and drinking water).
+This probably reflects the dominant contribution of the Blue Nile to the main Nile, with regard to the amount of water flow and sediment load (Foucault and Stanley, 1989; Williams, 2009).
+Therefore, the two branches of the Nile River system and the shallow and deep lakes, respectively, define distinct settings which exert a strong imprint on chemical signatures of Hippopotamid enamel via nutritional uptake (food and drinking water).